 Anyone who has a concern about the conduct of the Company or any of its officers or employees, or about the Company's accounting, internal controls, disclosure controls and procedures, auditing, compensation and governance matters may communicate that concern directly to the Audit Committee, or the Company's Chief Compliance Officer, as appropriate in light of the specific concern involved.
 Communications of this type may be confidential or anonymous, and may be communicated in the manner set forth in the Company's Code of Conduct and Ethics from time to time.
-Concerns relating to accounting, internal controls, disclosure controls and procedures, auditing matters, fraud or deceptive financial practices shall be forwarded to the Chair of the Audit Committee in the manner set forth in the Company's Code of Conduct and Ethics from time to time.
-The Company's policies prohibit retaliation or adverse action against anyone for raising or helping to resolve an integrity concern.
+Concerns relating to accounting, internal controls, disclosure controls and procedures, auditing matters, fraud or deceptive financial practices shall be forwarded to the Chair of the Audit Committee in the manner set forth in the Company's Code of Conduct and Ethics prohibit retaliation or adverse action against anyone for raising or helping to resolve an integrity concern.